 Consistent to the end with his ideas, even when he was in a state of poverty, he refused a conspicuous check sent to him even by Mussolini himself.
 He was a habitué of Gambrinus during the Belle à‰poque when he collaborated with several Neapolitan newspapers including Corriere del Mattino and Corriere di Napoli as a theater and music critic.

-(Naples 1860 – 1934) was a writer and the main poet of poetry in the Neapolitan language, important playwright (remember his most famous work Assunta Spina), author of texts of important classical Neapolitan songs, among which Marechiaro e E spingule francese.
+He was a writer and the main poet of poetry in the Neapolitan language, important playwright (remember his most famous work Assunta Spina), author of texts of important classical Neapolitan songs, among which Marechiaro e E spingule francese.

 He was a poet and a neapolitan song producer.
 He and Salvatore di Giacomo were two were opposite personalities, and in a sense divided the patrons of Gambrinus into two factions that often resulted in real schuffle bar.
 There were no offenses like the one written by Di Giacomo on the marble of a table that made fun of the Russian habit of wearing funeral clothes: